Who can take part?

 Where is the registration point and what time can we register?

 Registration will take place in the Michael Sobell Centre, from 8.30pm.
 Please ensure you bring your Walker Number with you.

 On the day, if a member of my family or a friend decides to walk with me can they join?

 We would for administrative reasons, prefer to have all walkers pre – registered.
-However, a late entrant/s may take part subject to registering on the night and paying a registration fee, which is usually £5 more than the advertised price.
+However, a late entrant/s may take part subject to registering on the night and paying a registration fee of £35 per person.